flugg/laravel-responder/readme.md

 In a lot of cases you want to use the same transformer everytime you refer to a model.
 Instead of passing in a transformer for every response, you can map a transformer to a model, so the model is automatically transformed.

-To map a transformer to a model, your model needs to implement `Flugg\Responder\Contract\Transformable`.
+To map a transformer to a model, your model needs to implement `Flugg\Responder\Contracts\Transformable`.
 The interface requires a static `transformer()` method, which should return a transformer:

 ```php
 class Role extends Model implements Transformable